Wollaton Hall Wedding Photography

 Before I say anything about the Wollaton Hall wedding photography, I must stress that this time, I’m going to keep the promise of regular blogging!
-I really need to get into the habit and post most or even all the weddings I shoot.
+I need to get into the habit of posting most weddings I shoot.
 The new website has just been launched and I can only complement its new look by keeping it fresh with updates on my recent wedding photography.
-Great time of the year to add it onto the new years resolutions list.
+Great time of the year to add it to the new years’ resolutions list.
 I know, I have said that last year too but this time it’s for real!

 So first wedding to blog after a long break is Dan and Ana’s Wollaton Hall wedding.
-English/Venezuelan extravaganza that for a documentary wedding photographer like me was a true joy to shoot.
-Relaxed day filled with laughter and happiness.
-Chilled vibe was present all day long not to mention fun and madness (especially during the crazy hour, more about that below).
+English/Venezuelan fusion extravaganza that for a documentary wedding photographer like me was a true joy to shoot.
+A relaxed day filled with laughter and happiness.
+The chilled vibe was present all day long not to mention fun and madness (especially during the crazy hour, more about that below).

 As usual, I started with some photos during the morning preparations at the house.
-Dan and Ana were both getting ready there, yet managed not to see each other throughout the morning.
-Dan, best man and bridesmaids hopped onto the vintage double decker bus and went to The Browns brasserie to greet both sides of the family.
-After some more shots of the hair and make-up done, I soon joined them there.
+Dan and Ana were both getting ready there, yet managed not to see each other throughout the entire morning.
+Dan, his best man, and bridesmaids hopped onto the vintage double-decker bus and went to The Browns brasserie to greet both sides of the family.
 The wedding ceremony took place at the St Barnabas Cathedral in Nottingham City Centre.
-I have shoot weddings at the Cathedral before and it was great to revisit.
+I have shoot weddings at the Cathedral before and it was such a great joy to revisit.
 I love its architecture, the space inside, and the freedom to photograph from many different angles.